kolin-nielson/WorkoutLogger/README.md

 1. Visit the live application link.
 2. Register for a new account or log in.
-3. Start tracking your workouts and progress!
+3. Create and start tracking your workouts!